soveda/LoChoVibes/README.md

 In chorus mode:

-* Dry signal remains mixed with the delay line
+* dry signal remains blended with the delay line
-* Left and right modulation phases differ
+* modulation is intentionally restrained
+* stereo delay offsets widen the image
-* Produces stereo width and motion
+* chorus remains relatively subtle and musical

-* Works well for subtle widening or unstable tape chorus
+The chorus voicing is designed to sit closer to vintage modulation pedals and tape chorus than exaggerated modern DSP chorus.

 ## Vibrato

 In vibrato mode:

-* Output becomes fully wet
+* output becomes fully wet
+* dry signal is completely removed
-* Pitch modulation becomes much more obvious
+* pitch modulation becomes much more obvious
-* Behaves more like warped tape or unstable cassette playback
+* behaves more like warped tape playback or unstable cassette transport

+At higher depths this mode can become heavily seasick and degraded.

 ---